siddharthborderwala/gradebook-project/README.md

-# gradebook-project
+# Gradebook-project
-A gradebook, implementation of Linked List data structure
+A gradebook, implementation of Linked List data structure.
+This project can be used as a library.

-# features
+# Features
   * Create Record
   * Delete Record
   * Update Record